hackerboypatel/feed-for-homeless/README.md

 # feed-for-homeless
-an food donation platform made with Dijango backend
+an food donation platform made with Django backend